 The huge ups and downs combined with psychotic tendencies are signs of bipolar disorder that can be treated with therapies and medications.
 Despite years of research trying to possibly link bipolar disorder with a part of the brain region that affects one’s emotions, psychoanalysts emphasize an in-depth psychological study that would explain the sudden manic episodes followed by depressive states and sudden willingness to die.

-Do creative people suffer from bipolar disorder too?
-This is a question that has no answer or maybe so many answers that it is hard to pinpoint that which is correct.
-Many studies have highlighted that people likely to suffer from bipolar disorder are also known to show high levels of creativity, particularly, in fields requiring artistic ability.
+Do creative people suffer from bipolar disorder, too?
+This is a question that has no answer or maybe so many answers that it is hard to pinpoint which is correct.
+Many studies have highlighted that people likely to suffer from bipolar disorder are also known to show high levels of creativity, particularly in fields requiring artistic ability.

 The first thing to note is that bipolar disorder is treatable.
 Those with subtle symptoms respond to treatment effectively.
 However, if severe mood disorders interfere with your daily functioning, inhibiting your work performance and marring your relationships, it’s time to seek the help of an experienced psychologist.